-At Pendragon Primary School we recognise that every child is a competent learner who can be resilient, capable, confident and self-assured.
-We use praise and encouragement daily in the classroom as well as 'celebration' assembly with the whole school once a week.
+At Pendragon we recognise that every child is a competent learner who can be resilient, capable, confident and self-assured.
+We use praise and encouragement daily as well as Foundation Stage attending a 'celebration' assembly with the whole school once a week.
 We give stickers as rewards and positive feedback to encourage children to develop a positive attitude to learning.